cimnine/enpass2onepassword/README.md

   --silent                        By default, this tool will print status
                                   information while importing to 1Password.
                                   Use this flag to disable such reports.
+  --skip INTEGER                  Skip the first number of items.
+This can be
+                                  helpful to recover a failed import.
+                                  [default: 0]
   --help                          Show this message and exit.
 ```